Nationals' Keibert Ruiz: Receives breather Sunday

-Ruiz is out of the lineup for Sunday's game against the Angels, Mark Zuckerman of MASNSports.com reports.
+Ruiz is not in the lineup for Sunday's game against the Nationals, Mark Zuckerman of MASNSports.com reports.

-Ruiz started the past three games and will sit for Sunday's day game.
-Riley Adams will work behind the plate in his place, forming a battery with Erick Fedde.
+Ruiz started the past four games and will receive a day off after going 4-for-14 with two walks, an RBI and four runs during that stretch.
+Riley Adams will catch for Patrick Corbin and bat eighth in the series finale.

 More News